Santiago

 City Introduction

-The Chilean capital of Santiago is a meeting place between multiple cultures, interestings sights and a magnificent scenery.
+Santiago is the capital of Chile and it is a meeting place between multiple cultures, interestings sights and a magnificent scenery.
 Here is new and old, influenced by both Spanish and Native American culture, and the architecture has a wonderful Southern charm.

 In Santiago, despite the large size of the city, you are never far from nature.
 In the city itself there are large parks and several ridges, from which there are magnificent views of the city itself and the surrounding area.
 Between some of the hills you can even take cable cars and get a different view of the metropolis from above.